J-F-Liu/toolbox/Tool/RustQuotes.md

     - Crazy here-be-dragons Rust with untagged unions, unsafe, inline assembly and other wizardry.
 > [On Ousterhout’s Dichotomy](https://matklad.github.io/2024/10/06/ousterhouts-dichotomy.html)

+### 574
+The whole point of Rust is that before there were two worlds:

+- Inefficient, garbage collected, reliable languages
+- Efficient, manually allocated, dangerous languages

+And the mark of being a good developer in the first was mitigating the inefficiency well, and for the second it was it didn't crash, corrupt memory, or be riddled with security issues.
+Rust makes the trade-off instead that being good means understanding how to avoid the compiler yelling at you.

+– Simon Buchan on rust-users

 ### 568
 Writing Rust is pure joy.
 I can go from an idea to a working, tested, robust, published and packaged implementation in the time it would take me to even begin the first few lines of a C version.
 The tooling is beautiful, makes programming fun, and the end result usually outperforms the equivalent C.